spacer

 GMC Reference: WOS2582

 From 2012 Forensic Histopathology in the UK has been a CCT specialty in its own right.
 The specialty requires a component of basic histopathology training encompassing surgical pathology, autopsy and cytopathology and starts at ST3 level (or higher).
-In Scotland, Forensic Histopathology is a national programme with recruitment managed through national recruitment and training will follow the RCPath curriculum.
+In Scotland, Forensic Histopathology is a national programme with recruitment managed nationally and training follows the RCPath curriculum.

-There are 4 training sites in Scotland, based in Glasgow, Edinburgh Dundee and Aberdeen, all with secondments to other areas as required.
-Core training will be delivered in individual departments with requirements to rotate to other departments.
-The exact length of these rotations will be decided through monitoring of the training progression and exposure to required cases.
+There are 4 training sites in Scotland, based in Aberdeen, Dundee, Edinburgh and Glasgow and all with secondments to other training sites as required.
+Core training will be delivered in individual departments with variable requirements to rotate to other departments.
+The exact length of these rotations will be decided through monitoring of the trainee’s progression and their exposure to adequate numbers and specific types of cases.

-Trainees in all posts will be required to rotate in Neuropathology and Paediatric Pathology as per RCPath Curriculum.
-These are delivered in Edinburgh and Glasgow respectively.
+Trainees in all posts will be required to gain experience in Neuropathology and Paediatric Pathology as per RCPath Curriculum.
+Extended periods spent in these specialties are delivered in Edinburgh (Neuropathology) and Glasgow (Paediatric Pathology).

-During their time in their nominated departments the trainees will be exposed to routine, suspicious and homicide cases as well as regular court and next of kin meetings.
+During their time in their base departments the trainees will be exposed to routine, forensic and homicide cases as well as attending court and participating in next of kin meetings.
 Progression in training will also follow the Crown/Pathology recommendations starting with observation and gradually evolving into supervised work in a variety of cases.
-There will be continuous exposure to gross and microscopic pathology as well as a variety of ancillary investigations including toxicology, biochemistry, microbiology etc.
+There will be continuous exposure to gross and microscopic pathology as well as a variety of ancillary investigations including toxicology, biochemistry and microbiology.

-The trainees will participate in an on on-call rota on an adjunct basis and will have experience in scene examination as well as a variety of suspicious deaths.
+The trainees will participate in an on on-call rota and will gain experience in scene examination as well as suspicious deaths.

-All departments have strong links with histopathology and specialist expertise as well as learning opportunities would be readily available.
-There are continuous communications with a variety of experts in the country including in toxicology, anthropology, entomology and others providing the trainees with exposure to the range of forensic expertise required on a routine basis.
+All departments have strong links with histopathology and specialist expertise and learning opportunities would be readily available.
+There are opportunities for communication with a variety of experts in the country including toxicology, anthropology and entomology, providing the trainees with exposure to the range of forensic expertise required on a routine basis.

 Research, audit, teaching and management opportunities